-Course - Specialisation in Decentralised Technologies - IMT4889
+Course - Advanced Topics in Software and Systems Engineering - IMT4889

 Examination arrangement: Portfolio